 What if I can't pay now?
-Click on the Payments tab or the "Pay Your Tax Bill" icon on IRS.gov to find more information about these additional options.
+Click on the "Pay Your Tax Bill" icon on IRS.gov for more information about these additional options.

-- An online payment agreement determines if you are eligible to apply for an installment agreement if you cannot pay your taxes in full today.
-With the needed information, you can complete the application in about 30 minutes, and get immediate approval. - An offer in compromise allows you to settle your tax debt for less than the full amount you owe.
+- Apply for an online payment agreement to meet your tax obligation in monthly installments if you cannot pay your taxes in full today.
+Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. - An offer in compromise allows you to settle your tax debt for less than the full amount you owe.
 Use the Offer in Compromise Pre-Qualifier to confirm your eligibility.